kid-cavaquinho/kid-cavaquinho.github.io/_posts/2016-10-25-python-comprehensions.md

 categories: programming
 ---

 Initially introduced by Barry Warsaw on [PEP-202](https://www.python.org/dev/peps/pep-0202/), comprehensions became part of the Python language in version 2.0 almost twenty years ago.
-This language feature enables a beautiful and convienient way to work with iterables.
+This language feature enables a beautiful and convenient way to work with iterables.
 By using comprehensions the code is written in a more declarative and concise way.
 I think of it as an elegant way of Python's for implementing a well-known Mathematics notation: **{ x2 | x ∈ ℕ }**.